alexjvr1/T.dalmanni_Genomics_of_meiotic_drive/Electronic_Lab_Book.md

 Install isoseq3 to run the collapse step.
 This was previously run by Liverpool using the Wilkinson v2 genome, but we want to rerun the step using our genomes.

+See here for more information on [isoseq3 collapse](https://isoseq.how/classification/isoseq-collapse.html)
 ```
 ## Package Plan ##